 NEaT hosts and participates in seminars, conferences and workshops to support translators and editors in their work.
 Upcoming events will be posted as they are scheduled.
 If you would like to volunteer to present a style problem that annoys you or interests you, let us know!
 We will provide a basic template to guide each person in presenting their topic.

-Our next major event is the 5th English Today seminar at Finnbrit Language Centre in Helsinki on the 15th of March 2019.
-Follow our communications by email and in social media.
+The 5th English Today seminar was organized at the Finnbrit Language Centre in Helsinki on the 15th of March 2019.
+More information here.
+The event receiveed ravishing reviews.

 Our annual Christmas Party was held at PAM in Hakaniemi on the 5th of December 2018 from 18:00 onwards.
 More information here.